Let's get the math out of the way first:

 If your ratio is below 0.8, your body type is considered pear-shaped.
-This number alone, however, does not necessarily mean you don't need to lose weight.
+This number alone, however, does not necessarily mean you don't need to diet or lose weight.
 This calculator on its own is extremely limiting, so to determine if you could stand to drop a few pounds, use the BMI Calculator as well.
 These numbers in combination will give you a clearer picture of your overall health.

 If your ratio is greater than 0.8, your body shape is 'apple', and you might be at an increased risk for diseases and health conditions that require a physician-approved treatment program such as heart disease and diabetes.
 Again, using the BMI calculator can also help you get a more accurate picture of your overall health.
 And remember, be sure to talk to your physician if you have any concerns about your weight.